Jos Buttler: Move to Lancashire

 At the end of September 2013, Lancashire announced they had signed Buttler.
 He scored 42 in his first Championship appearance for the county before compiling a "game-changing" innings of 72 on a difficult pitch at Northampton.
 This showcased Buttler's first-class batting potential and contributed to a record seventh wicket partnership for Lancashire against Northants.
 He scored his first century for Lancashire (his fourth in first-class cricket) in June against Durham before equalling the record for the fastest fifty scored in T20 cricket, hitting a half-century in 22 balls against Northants on his way to 58 not out in the 2014 NatWest T20 Blast.
 Lancashire finished runners-up of the T20 competition, losing to Warwickshire in the final.
-He played 10 first-class matches for Lancashire during the season and was called into the England Test side as wicket-keeper in July, replacing the injured Matt Prior, although doubts remained about the quality of his wicket-keeping.
+He played 10 first-class matches for Lancashire during the season and was called into the England Test team as wicket-keeper in July, replacing the injured Matt Prior, although doubts remained about the quality of his wicket-keeping.

 He extended his stay with Lancashire, announcing a new three-year contract on 27 May 2016.